scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 paired with rich, customizable visual representations that display effortlessly in the IPython Notebook environment.
 The result is research that is more interactive, concise, declarative, and reproducible.
-Figure :ref:`layout` shows a self-contained example of building a complex visualization using a single line of HoloViews code (or, more precisely, a single line of declarative specification).
+Figure :ref:`layout` shows a self-contained example of building a complex visualization using a single line to declare a HoloViews object followed by a single line to compose and annotate it.

 ..
   jbednar: I strongly believe in showing the full code.